LewisForks/LewisForks/README.md

 # Hi there, I'm Lewis 👋

 ## About Me
-I'm Lewis, a software engineer apprentice from the UK with a passion for web development and gaming.
+I'm Lewis, a Software Engineer & Data Analyst from the UK with a passion for web development and gaming.
 Always eager to learn and improve, I'm focused on growing as a web developer.
 When I'm not coding, you can find me gaming.

 ## Interests
 - 🎮 Gaming